This makes an incredibly creamy chocolate frosting that is sized perfectly for an 8x8 (or a thinner layer on a 9x9 cake).

 - Applesauce Cake

 - Stand or Handheld Mixer

 - Mixing Bowl

-- 8 Tbsp Unsalted Butter, softened to room temperature
+- 8 tablespoon Unsalted Butter, softened to room temperature

 - 1 cup Powdered Sugar

-- 1 Tbsp Milk, any type (plus up to an extra 2 Tbsp if needed)
+- 1 tablespoon Milk, any type (plus up to an extra 2 tablespoon if needed)

 - Combine butter, cocoa powder, honey, and vanilla extract.
 Beat on high using a handheld mixer or the whip / whisk attachment on a stand mixer.
 Beat until very smooth and creamy.

-- Add powdered sugar and 1 Tbsp milk and continue mixing until evenly combined.
+- Add powdered sugar and 1 tablespoon milk and continue mixing until evenly combined.
 Add extra milk, as needed, until the frosting is a smooth, spreadable consistency.

 - Spread frosting over cake.
 (Note: If frosting a freshly baked cake, allow the cake to cool completely before frosting.)